 Mobility rights concern the freedom of Canadian citizens to be, and move within, Canada.
 Citizens have the right to:

-Note: These sections only apply to citizens and other sections apply to all individuals regardless of citizenship.
+Note: These sections only apply to citizens and permanent residents while other sections apply to all individuals regardless of citizenship.

 Sections 7-14 – Legal Rights